-Among the many conductors with whom Mr. Opalach has collaborated are Marin Alsop, Daniel Barenboim, Herbert Blomstedt, Richard Bonynge, Semyon Bychkov, James DePriest, Charles Dutoit, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Kurt Masur, Sir Roger Norrington, Sir Simon Rattle, Helmut Rilling, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff and David Zinman.
+Among the many orchestras Mr. Opalach has been heard with are the Baltimore, Dallas, Detroit, Houston, London Sinfonietta, Los Angeles, Minnesota, Montreal, Mostly Mozart Festival, New York, Pittsburgh, Rochester Philharmonic, San Francisco, St. Louis, Seattle and the National Symphony (D.C.).
+He has collaborated with Marin Alsop, Mario Bernardi, Richard Bonynge, Semyon Bychkov, Sergiu Comissiona, James DePriest, Charles Dutoit, Alan Gilbert, Gunter Herbig, Christopher Hogwood, Lorin Maazel, Eduardo Mata, Kurt Masur, Sir Roger Norrington, Oliver Knussen, Sir Simon Rattle, Christopher Seaman, Robert Shaw, Leonard Slatkin, Edo de Waart, Richard Westenberg, Hugh Wolff and David Zinman.

-Mr. Opalach has made recordings for a number of labels including Argo, Bridge, CRI, Decca, Delos, EMI, Koch International, L’Oiseau-Lyre, Lyrichord, Nonesuch, Teldec, Telarc, VoxBox and Vox Unique.
-Works recorded include Igor Stravinsky’s Renard/Pulcinella (St. Paul Chamber Orchestra; Hugh Wolff), J.S.
-Bach’s Solo Bass Cantatas 56, 82, 158; B-minor Mass (Bach Ensemble; Joshua Rifkin), Stefan Wolpe’s Quintet with Voice, Elliot Carter’s Syringa (Speculum Musicae), Robert Beaser’s Seven Deadly Sins (Premiere Recording, American Composers Orchestra; Dennis Russell Davies), L. von Beethoven‘s Der glorreiche Augenblick (World premiere recording – The Collegiate Choral; Robert Bass), G.F.
-Handel’s Acis and Galatea, Igor Stravinsky’s The Rite of Spring/Pulcinella (Seattle Symphony; Gerard Schwarz), Pulitzer Prize winner Aaron Kernis’ Mourningsongs, selected lieder of Franz Schubert, J. Haydn’s The Seasons; (Amor Artis Classical Orchestra; Johannes Somary) and two chamber opera’s by Paul Salerni, Caruso’s Final Broadcast and The Life and Love of Joe Coogan, a Karl Reiner authorized adaptation of a Dick van Dyke episode.
-Most recently on recording, he narrated I. Stravinsky’s L’Histoire du Soldat, conducted by Mark Davis Scatterday and performed by The Eastman Virtuosi.
+Mr. Opalach can be heard on the Albany, Argo, Avie, Bridge, CRI, Decca, Delos, EMI, Koch International, L’Oiseau-Lyre, Lyrichord, Naxos, Newport Classic, Nonesuch, Teldec, Telarc, Virgin Classics, VoxBox and Vox Unique labels.
+Some of the works recorded include I. Stravinsky’s Renard/Pulcinella (St. Paul Chamber Orchestra; Hugh Wolff); J.S.
+Bach’s B-minor Mass, Solo Bass Cantatas 56, 82, 158, Cantatas 106,131,99 (Bach Ensemble, Joshua Rifkin); S. Wolpe’s Quintet with Voice, Elliot Carter’s Syringa (Speculum Musicae); Robert Beaser’s Seven Deadly Sins (Premiere Recording: American Composers Orchestra, Dennis Russell Davies); L. von Beethoven‘s Der glorreiche Augenblick (World Premiere Recording: The Collegiate Choral, Robert Bass); G.F.
+Handel’s Acis and Galatea, Stravinsky’s The Rite of Spring/Pulcinella (Seattle Symphony, Gerard Schwarz); Pulitzer Prize winner Aaron Kernis’ Love Scenes; selected lieder of Franz Schubert, w/Irma Vallecillo, piano; C. Curtis-Smith’s Gold Are My Flowers; J. Haydn’s The Seasons [in English] (Amor Artis Classical Orchestra, Johannes Somary) and two chamber opera’s by Paul Salerni, composer; Laura Johnson, dir.; Caruso’s Final Broadcast and The Life and Love of Joe Coogan, a Karl Reiner authorized adaptation of a Dick van Dyke episode; I. Stravinsky’s L’Histoire du Soldat, narrating [in English] all the voices, conducted by the Eastman Wind Ensemble’s Mark Davis Scatterday and performed by distinguished faculty members of The Eastman Virtuosi.